(Warning: this post discusses eating horse meat, so apologies to my horse-lover and vegan friends, but you may want to skip this one.)

 So how was it?

-The meat was rare and bresaola-style.
+The horse meat was served bresaola-style (air-dried raw).
 Super lean and tender, with a very mild almost non-distinct taste.
-As usual with meat this rare, arugula and shaved parmigiana cheese were the perfect accompaniment.
+As usual with meat this rare, arugula and shaved parmigiano cheese were the perfect accompaniment.
 Had you not known you were eating horse meat, you may have thought it was rare grass-fed beef (I don’t know if that hurts or helps your imagination here).

 Our last meal in Italy was certainly adventurous with the addition of our horse meat appetizer.
 The handmade tagliatelle with lobster right from the sea was outstanding and of course, the view from that table made the whole evening that much more special.